Green Energy in Boone

 Green Energy in Municipal Operations

 In 2020, the Town of Boone's municipal operations used 7GWh, or 7,000,000 KWh of electricity/year.
 According to the current grid portfolio, that's 2,671 metric tons of carbon dioxide (CO2) emission.
 That's the equivalent 3,205 acres of deforestation/year, which is about the size of Boone.
 Crazy, isn't it?!
-Currently, this energy is being produced by non-clean sources.
-However, the Town of Boone has an amazing opportunity to switch to 100% carbon neutral energy by July 2022.
+Currently, this energy is being produced by unrenewable sources.

 Green Energy for the Entire Town

-With the Town's municipal electricity operations having the opportunity to become carbon neutral starting in July 2022, that leaves more time for the Town to truly focus on bringing clean energy to the public as well.
+With the Town's municipal electricity being generated using 100% renewable energy sources, that leaves more time for the Town to truly focus on bringing clean energy to the public as well.

 New River Light and Power (NRLP) have recently created the Green Power Program, a program which offers green energy to their customers.
 NRLP customers can choose to purchase blocks of hydroelectric power to offset their monthly carbon-based electric use.
 Each block costs $5 and represents 250 kilowatt-hours (kWh) of clean energy.
 On average, a residential customer uses 750 kWh of electricity per month, meaning many customers can offset 100% of their usage with renewable power for just $15 extra per month.